 Date: Location (County):

 ERCOT Asset Code: Load Resource's QSE:

-Load Point Name: (multiple points only)
+Load Resource Name: Load Point Name: (multiple points only)

-Instructions
+Instructions (multiple points only)

-Resource providing RRS Service shall test e whichever applies, for correct operation.
-A attached for each relay tested.
-Please provid ERCOT in matching up the sheet to individu does not require the Load to be interrupted. performance has been verified through the cevent can be supplied to meet this requirement. neral Capacity Testing Requirements, a Load ach under frequency relay or solid state controller, separate certified relay test results sheet is to be le sufficient notation on each test sheet to assist all relays.
-This test of the under frequency relay If, within the biennial testing period, the Load's correct response to an actual event, the data from that ent and the required annual telemetry test.
-The date, ith the event are to be noted below.
-ERCOT will be QSE.
+Resource providing RRS Service shall tes whichever applies, for correct operation. attached for each relay tested.
+Please prov ERCOT in matching up the sheet to individues not require the Load to be interrupted performance has been verified through the event can be supplied to meet this require General Capacity Testing Requirements, a Load t each under frequency relay or solid state controller, A separate certified relay test results sheet is to be vide sufficient notation on each test sheet to assist idual relays.
+This test of the under frequency relay d.
+If, within the biennial testing period, the Load's ecorrect response to an actual event, the data from that ment and the required annual telemetry test.
+The date, with the event are to be noted below.
+ERCOT will the QSE.

-VERIFICATION OF TELEMETERED RESPONSE TO AN ACTUAL EVENT
+VERIFICATION OF TELEMETERED RESPON SE TO AN ACTUAL EVENT

 Date of event: Interval of event:

 Load Resource Breaker Status: MW Load Prior to Event:

-UFR Status:Instantaneous Respon se MW:Frequency deviation Hz:
+UFR Status:Instantaneous Resp onse MW:Frequency deviation Hz:

-Time Load restored:ERCOT Opera ntor:
+Time Load restored:ERCOT Op erator:

 Submittal

-By signature below the Load Resource reprefrequency relay(s) are in place and fully fund
+By signature below the Load Resource representation frequency relay(s) are in place and fully for

 Load Resource Representative Name:

 Signature:

-Name of Company Performing Relay Test:
+Name of Company Performing Relay Tes t:

-Date submitted to ERCOT:
+QSE Representative: Date submitted to ERCOT:

 Date: